nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing course information : `course`

-Displays course information and tutorial timings.
+You can view the information for a specific course and its tutorial timings.

 Format: `course c/COURSE_CODE`